Where to Find Puffins in Scotland

 Best places to see puffins.

 Atlantic puffins are found in several places around the coastline of Scotland.
-The following are of the best sites, either in terms of numbers or accessibility or both.
+The following are some of the best sites, either in terms of numbers or accessibility or both.

 The puffins’ home on Noss